Les bienfaits cachés des plantes sur le moral et la concentration - Verdeia

 • Avoid drafts: place the plant 60 cm from the door.

-• Spathiphyllum + Pilea, soft light and light curtains.
+• Spathiphyllum + Pilea, filtered light and light curtains.

-• No spotlights directed at the eyes; favor halos.
+• No spotlights aimed at eyes; favor soft glows.

 60/30/10 rule